 Recommended Volunteer Agencies

 There are many reasons why people want to volunteer in Africa and it's important you choose an organization that shares your ideals and goals.
-The volunteer organizations listed below come highly recommended.
-I have personally known people who have worked for all of the following and had good experiences:
+The volunteer organizations listed below come highly recommended and usually offer long-term positions.
+Divert here for advice on short-term volunteering in Africa.

-- Habitat for Humanity: This is a U.S. based organization publicly supported by former president Jimmy Carter.
+- Habitat for Humanity is a U.S. based organization publicly supported by former president Jimmy Carter.
 Their focus is on providing housing for people throughout the world.
-Habitat offers paid international positions for three year terms.
-They also offer an international volunteer program which is a two to three month commitment for which you are expected to cover your own costs.
+Habitat offers paid international positions for three-year terms.
+They also offer an international volunteer program which is a two-to-three-month commitment for which you are expected to cover your own costs.

-- UN Volunteers (UNV): Volunteering for the UN requires you to be 25 years or older.
+- UN Volunteers (UNV) requires you to be 25 years or older.
 While you can specify the country you would like to work in, you will be placed where you're needed most.
 The jobs usually last for one or two years and are paid.
 Working as a UN Volunteer is a good way to get a foot into the wider UN organization if that's where you'd like to have a career.

-- Medecins Sans Frontieres (Doctors Without Borders): MSF is my personal favorite because they work under the most dangerous circumstances and are often the only ones still working when all others have left the scene.
+- Medecins Sans Frontieres (Doctors Without Borders) work under the most dangerous circumstances and are often the only organization left when all others have left the scene.
 MSF Volunteers are generally expected to be available to work for nine to 12 months and often in fairly extreme conditions.
 MSF offers volunteer missions to health professionals, administrators and logistics staff.

-- African Medical and Research Foundation (AMREF): AMREF has over 50 years’ experience in health development in Africa and offers programs in Kenya, Ethiopia, Uganda, Tanzania, Southern Sudan and South Africa.
+- African Medical and Research Foundation (AMREF) has over 50 years’ experience in health development in Africa and offers programs in Kenya, Ethiopia, Uganda, Tanzania, Southern Sudan and South Africa.
 Training and consulting support are provided to an additional 30 African countries.
-Current vacancies are listed here, and volunteer flying doctor positions are recruited for here.
+Current vacancies and volunteer flying doctor positions are recruited for here.

 - Wildlife ACT: If you're more interested in wildlife conservation than human aid, try World Wildlife Fund-approved volunteer agency Wildlife ACT.
-This organisation specialises in projects that are working to conserve Africa's most endangered species, from the black and white rhino to the African wild dog.
-Student and intern positions are also available, for longer stays in some of Africa's best-known game reserves.
+This organization specializes in projects that are working to conserve Africa's most endangered species, from the black and white rhino to the African wild dog.
+Student and intern positions are also available for longer stays in some of Africa's best-known game reserves.